zigpy/zigpy/zigpy/ota/OTA_URLs.md

 ### LEDVANCE/Sylvania and OSRAM Lightify

-LEDVANCE/Sylvania and OSRAM Lightify Zigbee OTA firmware images are made publicly available by LEDVANCE (first-party) at the followin URL:
+LEDVANCE/Sylvania and OSRAM Lightify Zigbee OTA firmware images are made publicly available by LEDVANCE (first-party) at the following URL:

 https://update.ledvance.com/firmware-overview